The Queen of Versailles (musical): Reception

 Reviews of the Broadway production were mixed-to-negative; while most critics found the book unfocused and some judged the score lacking in cohesion, many praised Chenoweth and some of the songs, and some praised other cast members.
 Vulture reviewer Sara Holdren called it "the confused, contorted product of a set of absolutely incompatible impulses", and Adam Feldman of Time Out magazine felt the storyline lacked a cohesive point of view.
 Holdren and Entertainment Weekly reviewer Dalton Ross both regarded The Queen of Versailles as having tried to accomplish too many things simultaneously, while Feldman and Associated Press reviewer Mark Kennedy found aspects of the production to be incomplete.
 Aramide Tinubu in Variety praised the cast performances but considered the storyline ill-suited for a Broadway production, and Los Angeles Times writer Charles McNulty, while praising Chenoweth's performance, stated that the musical relied too much on her "star power" and that the book focused exclusively on Victoria and Jonquil.
 David Finkle of the New York Stage Review gave The Queen of Versailles 2 out of 5 stars, calling the first act boring, though he did praise the casting; he also wrote that the score sometimes "resorts to the downright silly".

 The New York Times critic Laura Collins-Hughes (who had seen the Boston production) praised Chenoweth's and White's performances, and she also said that Act II, particularly the events around Victoria's death, had been improved since the Boston tryout.
 Chris Jones of the New York Daily News similarly liked Chenoweth's "singular combo of raw determination and ... beguilingly empathetic commitment to veracity".
 Other positive reviews came from the Chicago Tribune, whose reviewer praised Chenoweth's performance and described The Queen of Versailles as a "huge, morally complicated show", and Bob Venini's 4-of-5-starred review in the New York Stage Review, which stated that "Kristin Chenoweth rules in the role of a lifetime as a true believer in the American Dream. ...
 Schwartz’s score [is] perhaps the most heartfelt, varied and robust of his career".
-Several reviewers also noted similarities to the ongoing second U.S. presidency of Donald Trump.
+Robert Hofler of TheWrap gave the musical a "thumbs-up review", praising Chenoweth's performance and the music and lyrics, though he thought the book was overly long.

+Several reviewers also noted similarities between the construction the Versailles House and the ornate ballroom at the White House by Donald Trump.
+After the Broadway production's closure was announced, USA Today wrote that some observers had criticized the musical because of the Siegel family's support of Trump, whose policies have targeted demographics that overlapped significantly with the Broadway theatrical fanbase.
+Hofler said The Queen of Versailles had been nicknamed the "MAGA Musical".